JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure.md

 ### Set dependencies at the top level

-Alternatively, you can specify the dependencies at the top level, using the following pattern for the configuration names:
+Alternatively, you can specify the dependencies at top level, using the following pattern for the configuration names:
 `<sourceSetName><DependencyType>`.
 This can be helpful for some Gradle built-in dependencies, like `gradleApi()`, `localGroovy()`, or `gradleTestKit()`, which are not available in the source sets' dependency DSL.